War in Ukraine? Take it seriously, but not literally | RIMMER

 The Kremlin may affect insouciance that its $600bn of forex reserves make it impregnable.
 Anyone who bothers looking back to the start of 2014, though, before the invasion of Donbas and the annexation of Crimea, will recall that Russia had $500bn of reserves and Brent was averaging $100.
 It did not prevent the ruble from plummeting to 79 to the US dollar towards year-end versus 33 in January.
 Nor was the vaunted economic invulnerability able to avert a painful recession.
 Reserves are extremely useful until you have to deploy them.
 The Nord Stream 2 pipeline would be written off.

-In public, Putin may regard the reluctance of western nations to wage military conflict as a symptom of degeneracy and decay.
+In public, Putin may regard the reluctance of Western nations to wage military conflict as a symptom of degeneracy and decay.
 In private, however, he would surely concede it’s a demonstration of strength that the populations of his Cold War opponents find the prospect of war so unappealing.
 The respective propensities outline where patriotism stops and nationalism begins.

 Mission (partly) accomplished?